Despite its small size, there are plenty of places to visit in Estonia. One of the Baltic States, Estonia is a beautiful country with a lot to see.

 The capital, Tallinn, is a fantastic medieval city that is one of Europe’s hidden gems.
 I was blown away when I visited.
 But there are plenty of other fascinating places around the country too.

-You can visit other interesting cities such as Pärnu, which has its own beach, and Tartu, which is an interesting city with some of the best architecture in the country.
+You can visit other beautiful places in Estonia such as Pärnu, which has its own beach, and Tartu, which is an interesting city with some of the best architecture in the country.

 Estonia is a more interesting place than many people think.
 Far from only Tallinn being the only place worth visiting, you’ll find a range of locations to check out.

 If you’re wondering where to go in Estonia, this list will give you a few ideas!

 Tallinn is the place that most people will visit when they arrive in Estonia.
 The capital is an interesting city and despite its small size, there is a lot to see.

 The main highlight is the medieval part of the town.
 It’s a picturesque place with towers and an arch welcoming you in.
 You’ll find numerous restaurants and bars playing up to the medieval theme, which are worth checking out.

 If you hike up to the castle in the upper part of the city, known as Toompea, you’ll be rewarded with fantastic views of the city and beyond!

 You’ll find several museums in the city, such as the KGB museum, which details what life was like under the regime until its demise in 1990.
 There is also a museum at the old Seaplane Harbour, which is a lot more exciting than it sounds.
 It’s home to a submarine and the oldest ship in the country!

 Tallinn is easily one of the best cities in Estonia to visit and somewhere you’ll be pleasantly surprised by.